 IWP has conducted hundreds of professional development programs throughout Chicago, its suburbs, and other Northern Illinois communities and across the Midwest.
-Affiliated with the National Writing Project and based at National Louis University, we’ve served thousands of teachers with intensive, experiential professional learning.
+Affiliated with the National Writing Project and based at Northeastern Illinois University, we’ve served thousands of teachers with intensive, experiential professional learning.

 THE ILLINOIS WRITING PROJECT: EXPERIENCED EDUCATORS BUILDING THE STRENGTHS OF STUDENTS AND TEACHERS AS LEARNERS AND WRITERS.